 A limited amount of funds are available each year to assist low-moderate income homeowners to make necessary repairs to their homes.
-In 2011 through the Residential Rehabilitation Loan Program, the Town assisted approximately twenty (20) low-moderate income families and individuals as well as segments of the population such as seniors, disabled and handicapped homeowners.
-These funds were provided through HOME and CDBG funding.
+In 2009/2010 the Town assisted approximately seventeen (17) low-moderate income families and individuals, as well as segments of the population such as seniors, disabled and handicapped homeowners.